Licence to Drive a Bus With a Seating Capacity of More Than 24 Passengers (Class 2)

 This test covers the mechanical components that all drivers must inspect when carrying out a circle check before using a heavy vehicle.

 During the 15-minute test, you must describe everything you are doing, as well as the defects you are looking for, to your examiner.
-You must carry out your inspection safely and efficiently.
+You must carry out your inspection safely and efficiently..

-The heavy vehicle road test assesses:
+The Class 2 road test assesses:

-• your driving skills in regard to commonly executed manoeuvres
+- your driving skills in regard to commonly executed manoeuvres

-• your observance of traffic rules and use of recognized driving techniques
+- your observance of traffic rules and use of recognized driving techniques

-• your driving behaviour
+- your driving behaviour

 Obtaining the F and M endorsements